-The graceful, curving blooms of (Zantedeschia spp.) are a staple at florists, and make an attractive addition to your own home-grown bouquets.
-Callas grow outdoors in U.S. Department of Agriculture plant hardiness zones 8 through 11, and in other climates you can treat them as an annual or dig up and store the bulbs indoors over winter.
+The graceful, curving blooms of calla lilies (Zantedeschia spp.) are a staple at florists and make an attractive addition to your own home-grown bouquets.
+Callas are bulb plants that grow outdoors in U.S. Department of Agriculture plant hardiness zones 8 through 11.
+They can bloom all year in warmer climates.